DC Power Sources 271

 PN diode

-A semiconductor diode that has one positively charged side and one negatively charged side.
-The PN diode allows current to flow only from the negative side to the positive side.
+An electrical semiconductor device that has one positively charged side and one negatively charged side.
+A PN diode allows current to flow only from the negative side to the positive side.

 polarity